kumbulanit/t-sql/tech company/untitled/Module 4/Module4_Exercise_Answers.md

         -- Department integration
-        CASE WHEN d.DepartmentID IS NOT NULL THEN 1 ELSE 0 END AS HasDepartment, ISNULL(d.DepartmentName, 'Unassigned') AS DepartmentStatus,
+        CASE WHEN d.DepartmentID IS NOT NULL THEN 1 ELSE 0 END AS HasDepartment, ISNULL(d.DepartmentName, 'Unassigned') AS DepartmentIsActive,

         -- Manager integration
-        CASE WHEN mgr.EmployeeID IS NOT NULL THEN 1 ELSE 0 END AS HasManager, ISNULL(mgr.FirstName + ' ' + mgr.LastName, 'No Manager') AS ManagerStatus,
+        CASE WHEN mgr.EmployeeID IS NOT NULL THEN 1 ELSE 0 END AS HasManager, ISNULL(mgr.FirstName + ' ' + mgr.LastName, 'No Manager') AS ManagerIsActive,

         -- Project integration
         COUNT(ep.ProjectID) AS ProjectCount,